How to Sue the NHS with the help of NHS Claims Solicitors

 Our Solicitors will help you decide which of these funding types are most suited for your medical claims.

 - Proving Your Claim: From the evidence gathered, we will establish a direct link between the negligent treatment and the injury suffered.
 Our Solicitors will inform the NHS of your decision to make a claim.
 The NHS Resolution (NHSR) is the body that defends the NHS when claims are made against it.
-They would have a maximum of 3months to make their investigations and write back either accepting liability.
+They would have a maximum of 3 months to make their investigations and write back either accepting denying liability.

-- Negotiating Value of compensation: We will negotiate a favorable settlement fee with the NHSR using the Judicial College Guidelines.
-The value of your compensation will depend on various factors including type of injury, location of injury, severity, impact of the injury on daily life, past, current and estimated future loss due to the injury, prognosis for the future, travel expenses for medical appointments, rehabilitation costs as well as costs aids, assistive devices and the costs of replacements.
+- Negotiating Value of compensation: We will negotiate a favourable settlement fee with the NHSR using the Judicial College Guidelines.
+The value of your compensation will depend on various factors including the type of injury, location of injury, severity, impact of the injury on daily life, past, current and estimated future loss due to the injury, prognosis for the future, travel expenses for medical appointments, rehabilitation costs as well as costs aids, assistive devices and the costs of replacements.

 Need to find out what your claim is worth?
 Our expert solicitors will use a compensation calculator to draw up estimated costs.